Positive Psychology and the Implications in Business

 Importance of emotional intelligence Emotional intelligence is defined as the capacity to regulate emotions in one and others.
 The one who possesses emotional intelligence is able to effectively interact with himself/herself and others by understanding the personality characteristics and, in turn, influence positive emotions.

 Cultivating strength and self-determination It is also important for businesses to cultivate inner-strength and self-determination among their employees.
 This is because employees that are intrinsically motivated will most likely have far more resilience to mishaps, crises, and other challenging work requirements without compromising on the quality of their work.
-Being intrinsically motivated allows employees a free reign to become highly involved and take utmost control and responsibility of their work in a positive way and not as a burden.
+Being intrinsically motivated allows employees free reign to become highly involved and take utmost control and responsibility of their work in a positive way and not as a burden.

 Offering praise Praise is one of the most unlikely characteristics that managers and CEOs tend to have.
-It is time praise is used as a way to emotionally satisfy employees for their efforts and hard work to boost morale and productivity.
+It is time that praise be used as a way to emotionally satisfy employees for their efforts and hard work to boost morale and productivity.
 When workers are appreciated for their work, it is more likely to imbue a sense of purpose within them and allow them to associate their work with a strong sense of ownership and commitment.

 Highlighting core strengths Another way businesses can use positive psychology to their advantage is by effectively utilizing their human resources according to their core strengths.
 Gallup surveys of 30 years have highlighted that the characteristic of successful companies is that employees feel confident in doing their task to the best of their ability.

-This can factor into effective HR hiring and training practices where candidates can be asked to reveal their key strengths and assign them positions in businesses which makes effective use of their core competencies.
+This can factor into effective HR hiring and training practices where candidates can be asked to reveal their key strengths.
+They are then assigned positions in businesses which make effective use of their core competencies.
 When the right match is made between an employee’s strength and the job description, the overall organization will be very productive and efficient.